 Economic and Financial Situation.
-Subjects were asked to compare between the pre-earthquake and current levels of household income, expenditure and savings.
-Results showed that changes in income and savings were significant predictors of life recovery $F{3,1071}=12.579$ , p<.0001 and $F{3,1071}=4.383$ , p<.01, respectively.
-Expenditure, on the other hand, did not predict life recovery $(F{3,1071}=1.491, n.s.)$ .
-Figure 21 shows the relation between household income and saving changes on one hand, and life recovery on the other.
-The better off one was in terms of income and saving, the better recovery he or she reported.
+Subjects were asked to compare between the preearthquake and current levels of household income, expenditure and savings.
+Results showed that changes in income was a significant predictor of life recovery $F{3,1202}=11.086$ , p<.0001).
+Saving and expenditure, on the other hand, did not predict life recovery $(F{3,1202}=1.155, n.s. and F{3,1202}=1.295, n.s., respectively)$ .
+Figure 23 shows the relation between household income and and life recovery.
+The better off one was in terms of income, the better recovery he or she reported.